redis/redis-doc/topics/data-types-intro.md

 order, in a Set to remember they are about a specific category, in another list but only if this object matches some kind of requisite, and so forth.

 Let's return back to the reddit.com example.
-A more credible pattern for adding submitted links (news) to the list is the following:
+A better pattern for adding submitted links (news) to the list is the following:

     $ redis-cli incr next.news.id